typeblogger/typeblogger.github.io/about.md

 ## Find me on social media

 You can find me on [Twitter](http://twitter.com/brunotandev), [Tumblr](http://brunotandev.tumblr.com), [Pinterest](http://pinterest.com) and [Google+](https://plus.google.com/105286767710255268585).
 Don't be shy, do feel free to say 'Hi' to me whenever you come swinging by!
 I absolutely love getting to know my readers personally - it motivates me to keep writing fresh content for you folks!

-## Get in touch

-Got a question you'd like to bring up?
-No problem!
-You're always welcome to reach out to me by dropping me an email at [brunotandev@gmail.com](mailto:brunotandev@gmail.com).
-I try to respond to all emails within 48 hours, so please be patient :)